jordan-heemskerk/seng440/README.md

 ./RGBtoYCbCr <inputRGBFileName> <outputYCbCrFileName>
 ```

-Future versions may include the ability to specify the compression of the file to 4:x:y, where x and y specify the chromatic sampling rates.
+Future versions may include the ability to specify the compression of the file to 4 : x : y, where x and y specify the chromatic sampling rates.

 ###### YCbCrtoRGB
 This program converts from YCbCr to RGB.
 Navigate to the folder containing the exe.
 Input and output files must be in the correct video format, and the file names must reflect that file type.